lucvsemr/ohjelmoinnin-perusteet/src/content/osa4/osa4-1.md

 - Lisää luokka `PaymentCard` projektiin oikeaan tiedostoon.
 - Täytä luokalle konstruktori, joka ottaa parametrinaan kortin alkusaldon, ja asettaa sen kortin sisäiseen muuttujaan.
 - Täytä metodi `ToString` joka palauttaa kortin saldon muodossa "The card has a balance of X euros".
-- Fill in the ToString method, which will return the card's balance in the form "The card has a balance of X euros".

 Tässä on luokalle vähän pohjaa: